100 Notable alumni of

 -

-General Sir Timothy Buchan Radford, KCB, DSO, OBE is a British Army officer who has served as Commander Allied Rapid Reaction Corps and as Deputy Commander Resolute Support Mission.
-He is currently Deputy Supreme Allied Commander Europe as of April 2020.
+General Sir Timothy Buchan Radford, KCB, DSO, OBE is a retired British Army officer who served as Deputy Supreme Allied Commander Europe, Commander Allied Rapid Reaction Corps and Deputy Commander Resolute Support Mission.

 -